yoember/yoember.github.io/index.md

 os: darwin x64
 ```

-(Node version, npm version and OS version may be different in your configuration.)
+(Node version, OS version may be different in your configuration.)

-Please read more about Ember CLI here: [www.ember-cli.com](http://www.ember-cli.com)
+Please read more about Ember CLI here: [cli.emberjs.com](https://cli.emberjs.com/release/)

-(Please note, that only this version of Ember.js is compatible with the latest stable Firebase package, so if you would like connect to database in Lesson 3, please stay with this version.
-However, we can update our app and the tutorial soon as EmberFire will be updated.)

 ### Create the app